metosin/malli/docs/function-schemas.md

 ## Function Var Schemas

-Functions Vars can be annotated with function schemas using `m/=>` macro, which stores the var -> function schema mappings in a global registry.
+Functions Vars can be annotated with function schemas using `m/=>` macro, which stores the var -> schema mappings in a global registry.

-A simple function (Var) and registered schema for it:
+A simple function (Var) and schema for it:

 ```clj
 (defn plus1 [x] (inc x))
 (m/=> plus1 [:=> [:cat :int] [:int {:max 6}]])
 ```

-The order doesn't matter, so you could also do:
+The order doesn't matter, so this also works:

 ```clj
 (m/=> plus1 [:=> [:cat :int] [:int {:max 6}]])
 (defn plus1 [x] (inc x))
 ```

-We can list the current accumulation of function (Var) schemas:
+Listing the current accumulation of function (Var) schemas:

 ```clj
 (m/function-schemas)